super-resolution/Locan/docs/metadata.rst

 Metadata
 ========

-Each data class carries metadata that give details about the data history.
+Each instance of the LocData class carries metadata that give details about the data history.

-Each analysis class carries metadata that includes input parameters.
+Each instance of an analysis class carries metadata that includes input parameters for reprocessing.

 Metadata is saved together with data or analysis results in order to provide human- and machine-readable information and serve for information exchange between methods.

-Metadata consisting of parameter settings can e.g. be used in an analysis pipeline or for batch processing.
+Metadata containting method names and  parameter settings can e.g. be used in an analysis pipeline or for batch processing.

-All metadata will be made of (nested) key:value pairs (represented by a python dictionary).
+All metadata is structured as (nested) key:value pairs and implemented through Google's protobuf format.

-In each class metadata is a single variable with type dict.

 YAML_  seems to be the preferred file format for such metadata.
 For a python implementation we use ruamel.yaml_ .